-Big blue skies, historic sites and gorgeous panoramas feature in new stylish thriller Two Faces of January, starring Kirsten Dunst and Viggo Mortensen, set on location in Crete, Athens and Istanbul.
+Big blue skies, historic sites and gorgeous panoramas feature in stylish thriller Two Faces of January released on DVD this month.
+Starring Kirsten Dunst and Viggo Mortensen it's entirely set on location in Crete, Athens and Istanbul.

 Based on Patricia Highsmith’s novel, the movie follows a man and his wife (played by Mortensen and Dunst) in the ‘60s, on a trip to Europe, they meet a stranger (Oscar Isaac), get caught up in a murder, and have to find a way out of the country without getting caught.

 The movie’s crew was given unprecedented access to historic sites in the region.
 “If you find the right locations all you have to do is point the camera,” explains movie producer Tim Bevan.
 This technique created “oodles of production value”, he says.

 “You couldn’t have done it anywhere else and had it look as good,” says Viggo Mortensen, who plays husband Chester MacFarland in the movie.
 Kirsten Dunst, wife Collete MacFarland in the movie, agrees.
 “It was incredible to be able to shoot in the places that we did.”

 See below to for the real life locations to visit from scenes in Two Faces of January...